 - Important life science location

 - Close cooperation between universities, research institutes, and business

 - Location of the Freie Universität Berlin, one of the eleven German universities of excellence and one of the top startup universities in Germany with numerous spin-offs and startups in the area

-- Starting in 2020/21, planned FUBIC startup and technology center on 50,000 m² in the immediate vicinity of the Dahlem Campus
+- Planned FUBIC startup and technology center on 50,000 m² in the immediate vicinity of the Dahlem Campus

 - Numerous family and traditional companies from industry and industry-related sectors such as electrical engineering and metal processing